awslabs/aws-sdk-python/dev-guide/simple-app.md

 ## Creating the Amazon Bedrock Runtime client<a name="simple-app-create-client"></a>

-To create the Amazon Bedrock Runtime client, create a `BedrockRuntime` instance using a `Config` object providing the AWS Region to use.
+To create the Amazon Bedrock Runtime client, create a `BedrockRuntimeClient` instance using a `Config` object providing the AWS Region to use.
 In this example, a credentials identity resolver is provided that uses the standard AWS [access keys in environment variables](https://docs.aws.amazon.com/sdkref/latest/guide/access-users.html) are used to specify credentials.

 ```
 def get_service_client():
-    service_client = BedrockRuntime(
+    service_client = BedrockRuntimeClient(
         config=Config(
             aws_credentials_identity_resolver=EnvironmentCredentialsResolver(),
             region = "us-east-1",